Camino de Santiago: The French Way

 Upcoming Dates:

-May 2025- this pilgrimage has been fully booked.
-Please inquire about other dates on the Camino de Santiago French Way or to join the Camino Portuguese Way for 2026
+May 2025- this pilgrimage has been completed.
+Please inquire about other dates on the Camino de Santiago French Way.

 Itinerary and some history